 The news that Richard’s coffin would return to the battlefield as part of the re-interment had received a mixed reception but the team at Bosworth were clear.
 They would be honouring Richard by giving him what he didn’t get in 1485.
 As part of this, I had proposed the King’s Mounted Honour Guard, headed by Toby Capwell and Dominic Sewell, two leading 15th century specialists.
 This was approved immediately.

-In Leicester it had been a tough two and a half years for the Looking For Richard Project to get our aims and ethos recognised so that we could honour the last Plantagenet as we had planned and envisioned from the start.
+In Leicester it had been a tough two and a half years for the Looking For Richard Project to get my agreements honoured so that we could honour the last Plantagenet as we had envisioned and agreed from the start.
 The university had not ruled out putting Richard’s remains on public display and at first the cathedral stated it would not be giving the medieval king a tomb monument to mark his resting place.
 But as the time of the re-interment drew near and the king was coffined, not in a laboratory as others had proposed but in a former chapel with prayers, and laid out anatomically rather than as a pile of bones in an ossuary box, and with a new plinth with his name, motto and royal arms to adorn what would have been a featureless tomb, a sense of achievement and anticipation replaced that of earlier frustration and despair.